rmtkd/project-final/README.md

 # Results

-The ML pipeline had a better result using Logistic Regression, with a 77% accuracy and 64% f1-score.
-For this project, it is more important to have a high f1-score, as it represents the churn hits on an unbalanced base (few churns compared to the whole base)
+The ML pipeline had a better result using Logistic Regression, with a 81,4% accuracy and 64,9% f1-score for the test set.
+For this project, it is more important to have a high f1-score, as it represents the churn hits on an unbalanced base (few churns compared to the whole base).
+The model could be improved with the addition of new features, such as:
+- days on the platform after user creation
+- average daily login after user creation
+As we don't have exactly the information on user creation cohorts, we were not able to calculate these features, which might be useful in the model.

 # Licensing